d-language-server/dls/README.md

 ### Which branch should be targeted by pull requests ?

-Is it work on an upcoming new feature ?
+Is it work on a new feature ?
 Then the `master` branch should be targeted.
-Is it a fix for a bug you've encountered ?
-Then the latest `release/v[MAJOR].[MINOR].x` branch should be targeted.
+Is it a fix ?
+Then the latest `release/v<MAJOR>.<MINOR>.x` branch should be targeted.